FAForever/wiki-pages/patches/Game-&-Balance-Patchnotes-2017.md

 # Complete changelog of all changes in 2016 {.tabset}

+## 3682
+### Bugs
+- Fixed a typo that is probably responsible for the rare sim freeze bug that has been happening since 3680
+### Gameplay
+- Fixed several unit restriction settings restricting units that did not make sense
+- Hotbuild power generators key now also cycles through to power storage
+- Fixed hotbuild select nearest scout not selecting the nearest one, and not selecting spy planes
+### UI
+- Added a new button to the F10/Main Options dropdown ingame to access the key bindings popup directly in case you remapped F1
+- Updated the wording of several loading tips
+### Contributors
+CookieNoob
+Fast-Thick-Pants
+Hussar
+IceDreamer
+PhilipJFry
+Speed2

+Special Thanks
+MrNukealizer
 ## 3681
 ### Bugs
 - Fixed always loading the default or last map, which broke COOP